Receiving and making calls

 1. In the main menu, select Contacts (or press the call button on the remote /docs/group-user/media/buttons/call/en.png).

-2. On the Call tab, enter the address of the device you wish to call, for example, 111@10.120.1.10.
+2. In the Dialer tab, enter the address of the device you want to call, such as 111@10.120.1.10.

-For a SIP or H.323 terminal, you can omit specifying the protocol.
-In this case, TrueConf Group will first attempt to call using one protocol, then the other.
+For a SIP or H.323 terminal, you may choose not to specify a protocol.
+In this case, TrueConf Group will first attempt to call using one protocol and then the other.
 The protocol priority is determined in the settings.

-To connect to an RTSP stream (IP camera, online broadcast, etc.), a VNC source, or NDI, make sure to specify the required format at the beginning of the address, for example, rtsp://10.120.1.10, or select the appropriate protocol from the dropdown list.
+To connect to an RTSP stream (such as an IP camera or online broadcast), or a VNC or NDI source, make sure to specify the required format at the beginning of the address, for example, rtsp://10.120.1.10, or select the desired protocol from the dropdown list.

 3. Press Call on the screen or the /docs/group-user/media/buttons/call/en.png button on the remote control.

-If necessary, you can call back to the same device from the Recent section in contacts.
+You can call back to this device from the Recent section in your contacts if needed.

 To call a TrueConf Server user, use one of the following formats: